Bardylis: Raid on Epirus

-In 385 BC, the Illyrians, who at that time were most likely under Bardylis' rule, formed an alliance with the powerful tyrant Dionysius of Syracuse.
-The purpose of the agreement was the restoration to the throne of the Molossian Alcetas who had become a refugee living at the court of Dionysius.
+In 385 BC, the Illyrians, who at that time were under Bardylis' rule, formed an alliance with the powerful tyrant Dionysius of Syracuse.
+The purpose of the agreement was the restoration to the throne of the Molossian Alcetas which laterly was restored as King of Molossians, who had become a refugee living at the court of Dionysius.
 Both sides were interested in the benefits of such an alliance as it would secure Illyrian power and weaken the influence of the Spartans and Macedonians in Epirus.
 This would also give Dionysius an opportunity to strengthen trade opportunities along the shores of the Adriatic and Ionian seas.

 Dionysius sent 2,000 men and 5,000 weapons to the Illyrians who were prepared to go to war.
 With these new supplies, Bardylis and his army invaded Epirus and slaughtered 15,000 Molossians.
 However, this action came to naught after the Spartans under Agesilaus intervened and expelled the Illyrians from the region.

 In 360 BC, another Illyrian attack forced the Molossian king Arymbas to evacuate his non-combatant population to Aetolia and he let the Illyrians loot the region again.
 The stratagem worked and the Molossians fell upon the Illyrians who were encumbered with booty and defeated them.
 In the same year Arymbas also defeated the Illyrians after they raided and looted Epirus.